djozsef/openpgp-docs/Setting up EIDAuthenticate with OpenPGP card.md

 What we need is an X509 certificate in binary DER format, because that is what OpenPGP card can store in its special certificate slot.
 You can take your CSR to a Certificate Authority or you can sign it for yourself.
 Technically both works, but a CA issued certificate additionally proves your identity.

-To create a  self-signed certificate, you will need a a CA key that you can generate easily.
+To create a  self-signed certificate, you will need a CA key that you can generate easily.
 Setting up a local CA for self-signing is out of the scope of this document, but it is well [documented](http://www.freebsdmadeeasy.com/tutorials/freebsd/create-a-ca-with-openssl.php) over the Internets.

 To create your certificate signed with `CA.key` issue: